sjodcre/ar-web/public/content/learn/arweave-ao-101/ao/core-architecture-long.md

+---
+title: "Core Architecture of AO: A Decentralized Computing Model"
+description: "Explore the core architecture of AO, which operates on a decentralized computing model featuring Messages, Processes, and the AO Grid for efficient and scalable computations."
+---

 AO operates on a **decentralized computing model** consisting of three major components: **Messages, Processes, and the AO Grid**.
 These allow AO to execute computations in a **highly scalable and efficient manner**.

 ## **1. Messages and Processes**